marianarenteriadb-lab/marianarenteriadb-lab/README.md

 <h2>🚀 About Me</h2>

 <p>
-Lawyer transitioning into Data Analytics with a focus on business decision-making, product analytics, and fintech.
+Lawyer transitioning into Data Analytics with a strong focus on business decision-making, product analytics, and fintech.
 </p>

 <p>